productionstudios-YT/secret-books/README.md

 # Secret-Books

 Welcome to **Secret-Books**!
-This repository is a collection of **vintage and classic books** in the field of **Computer Science**.
-All of these books are **70+ years old** and provide valuable insights into the foundations of computing, algorithms, software engineering, and other essential topics in the field.
+This repository is a collection of **vintage and classic books** in the field of **Computer Science**. there books that are **70+ books** and provide valuable insights into the foundations of computing, algorithms, software engineering, and other essential topics in the field.
 In addition to the books themselves, some of them also contain **project files** that showcase hands-on applications of the concepts discussed within the texts.

 While the current collection primarily focuses on **Computer Science knowledge**, **more diverse topics** will be added in the near future.
 Expect to see a growing range of subjects including but not limited to: